Volatility smile: Implied volatility

 In the Black–Scholes model, the theoretical value of a vanilla option is a monotonic increasing function of the volatility of the underlying asset.
 This means it is usually possible to compute a unique implied volatility from a given market price for an option.
 This implied volatility is best regarded as a rescaling of option prices which makes comparisons between different strikes, expirations, and underlyings easier and more intuitive.

 When implied volatility is plotted against strike price, the resulting graph is typically downward sloping for equity markets, or valley-shaped for currency markets.
 For markets where the graph is downward sloping, such as for equity options, the term "volatility skew" is often used.
+The shape of the skew can also be described as a "half frown" when "implied volatilities stop increasing and tend to flatten out".
 For other markets, such as FX options or equity index options, where the typical graph turns up at either end, the more familiar term "volatility smile" is used.
 For example, the implied volatility for upside (i.e. high strike) equity options is typically lower than for at-the-money equity options.
 However, the implied volatilities of options on foreign exchange contracts tend to rise in both the downside and upside directions.
 In equity markets, a small tilted smile is often observed near the money as a kink in the general downward sloping implicit volatility graph.
 Sometimes the term "smirk" is used to describe a skewed smile.

+An investment skew arises from structural factors such as institutional hedging strategies, while a demand skew results from concentrated buying or selling interest in specific strikes or maturities, often driven by speculative positioning.

+Understanding whether observed skew is investment- or demand-driven can be important for interpreting market sentiment and relative value opportunities.

 Market practitioners use the term implied-volatility to indicate the volatility parameter for ATM (at-the-money) option.
 Adjustments to this value are undertaken by incorporating the values of Risk Reversal and Flys (Skews) to determine the actual volatility measure that may be used for options with a delta which is not 50.